christabelcole/christabelcole/README.md

 </p>

 <p align="center">
   "Code is like humor.
-When you have to explain it, it’s bad." – Cory House
+When you have to explain it, it’s bad."
 </p>

 <h2 align="center">Connect with Me:</h2>